Sign Up for Our Monthly Family Getaways Newsletter

 “We’ve always seen Cabana Bay as evolving from the Cabana Courtyard architecture to the towers surrounding the lazy river courtyard,” Dagon said.
 “Now, elliptical towers will be that next evolution.”

-2017 will also bring a brand-new concept to Universal Orlando: Volcano Bay, a water theme park and all-day immersive experience.
+A New Theme Park2017 will also bring a brand-new concept to Universal Orlando: Volcano Bay, a water theme park and all-day immersive experience.
 Of course, the most notable feature will be the central volcano, which, at just under 200 feet, will be the single largest fabricated structure in Florida, and the “thrill slides” that originate at the top of the volcano will be among the tallest in the world.

 To make sure the entire family has a great experience, the park will be divided into villages, with some geared toward adventure and some toward relaxation.
 The 30-acre park’s location, just south of Cabana Bay, will put many on-property hotel guests within walking distance, and half of the new rooms at Cabana Bay will enjoy spectacular views of the park.

-“Not only has there been a tremendous expansion at Universal Orlando, but our relationship with the travel trade has evolved in a very significant way,” said Dennis Quinn, vice president of destination sales for Universal Orlando.
+New for Travel Agents“Not only has there been a tremendous expansion at Universal Orlando, but our relationship with the travel trade has evolved in a very significant way,” said Dennis Quinn, vice president of destination sales for Universal Orlando.

 To further that evolution, Universal is developing an update to its travel agent website to make the experience of selling the destination that much easier, according to Quinn.